aksommerville/fullmoon4/README.md

 - - [ ] MapAllUi: Point out neighbor mismatches.
 - - [ ] MapAllUi: Populate tattle.
 - - [ ] Delete maps (and resources in general)
+- - [ ] SpriteUi: Helper to browse for image and tile. (eg ImageAllUi in a modal)